 Improving productivity at work with digital tools

 Once you start to improve your focus from the foundations of your everyday habits, you can start introducing some external tools, too.
 While everyone is responsible for their sleep outside of working hours, using digital tools can help you and your team stay focused and be more organised in the office.

-Connecting your team with Dropbox Business can help you do that.
-You’ll no longer need to jump between different folders, windows and devices to find your team member’s files nor rush between departments to chase them.
-If time is of the essence, then Dropbox is an essential digital hub that lets you see everything you need all in one place.
-More than offering you excellent time and team management assistance, digital tools can also help you be more accountable.
-Actioning files and mentioning team members in Dropbox Spaces helps you stay on top of who’s working on what and which tasks are most urgent.
+Connecting your team with Dropbox for business can help you do that.
+You’ll no longer need to jump between different folders, windows and devices to find your team members’ files nor rush between departments to chase them.
+If time is of the essence, then Dropbox can be a digital hub that lets you see everything you need all in one place.

 No more hiding behind 'I missed the memo'.
 And no more wasting time rushing around the office finding out who’s doing what, while getting distracted by small talk along the way.
 Once you’re focused and in the zone, you’re free to be more productive – while actually enjoying what you’re doing.